KertanLeGnome/TimeStoriesOctgnWebsite/set.md

 ## How to add your expansion in the package

+For a translation the excel file is not required, just send me the images as specified below.

 If you have any question or if your expansion doesn't fit with the provided framework, please contact me on bgg to see if I can make it work.

 I only need two things to be able to include your expansion into the game.
-First of all I need an excel (or equivalent) file containing all the cards in the expansion.
+First of all I need an excel (or equivalent) file containing a list of all the cards in the expansion.
 Here is an exemple of the file for prophecy of dragon:

 ![exemple excel file](cards.PNG "Exemple excel file")